lammps/lammps/doc/src/processors.rst

 the methods invoked by those commands retain the logical topology of the initial 3d grid, and the mapping of processors to the grid specified by the processors command.
-However the grid spacings in different dimensions may change, so that processors own sub-domains of different sizes.
-If the :doc:`comm_style tiled <comm_style>` command is used, methods invoked by the balancing commands may discard the 3d grid of processors and tile the simulation domain with sub-domains of different sizes and shapes which no longer have a logical 3d connectivity.
+However the grid spacings in different dimensions may change, so that processors own subdomains of different sizes.
+If the :doc:`comm_style tiled <comm_style>` command is used, methods invoked by the balancing commands may discard the 3d grid of processors and tile the simulation domain with subdomains of different sizes and shapes which no longer have a logical 3d connectivity.
 If that occurs, all the information specified by the processors command is ignored.